 Usually, though, you are chatting with someone who’s just as nervous as you — and who also wants to be seen as a real person with real passions and desires.

 I don’t view any of these dates as a waste.
-They represent hours I’ve spent learning about professions, careers, families, passions and humans.
-I’ve got some crazy stories, sure.
-But what I value about these conversations is that I was forced to take someone at face value, and as such, bring my own story to a stranger.
+They represent hours I’ve spent learning about professions, careers, families, passions, and the human condition.
+I’ve got some crazy stories, sure, but what I value about these conversations is that I was forced to take someone at face value, and as such, bring my own story to a stranger.

 And the more I went out on first dates, the better I got at them.
 I no longer fret about how much makeup I wear.
 I have an arsenal of questions to keep a conversation going.
 I know how to excuse myself after 45 minutes.
 And I’ve let go of the need to determine if someone is my spouse within the first five minutes.
 It’s just a conversation.
 And he’s usually more nervous than I am.